What "IQ Is 50–80% Genetic" Really Means

-To illustrate: if you grew every person in a population in an identical environment, all variation in IQ would be genetic — heritability would be 100%.
-If you took people with identical genetics and raised them in wildly different environments, all variation would be environmental — heritability would be 0%.
-The number is not a property of intelligence itself; it describes the relative contributions of genes and environment in a specific population at a specific time.
+Here's a simple way to see why: if you raised every person in the exact same environment, all differences in IQ would be genetic — heritability would be 100%.
+If you took genetically identical people and gave them wildly different environments, heritability would be 0%.
+The number shifts with the population and context.
+It is not a fixed property of intelligence itself.

 What Twin Studies Show